sweetest-framework/sweetest/GUIDELINES.md

 ### Add dependencies to the configuration

 sweetest puts dependencies together for you by configuration.
-So if you have a complex system under test you don't have to create the dependencies manually.
-If a type is required by your test, the internal dependency management of sweetest examines the constructors of the dependencies and tries to satisfy all parameters.
-So this is a recursive process that goes on until all dependencies are created.
+If you have a complex system under test you don't have to create the dependencies manually.
+In case a type is required by your test, the internal dependency management of sweetest examines the constructors of the dependencies and tries to satisfy all parameters.
+This is a recursive process that goes on until all dependencies are created.

-That's how you add dependencies to your test:
+That's how you declare dependencies in sweetest:

 ```kotlin
 val appModuleTestingConfiguration = moduleTestingConfiguration {